Dad HERO is a project designed to educate and teach dads about parenting, how children grow, and why their children need them.

-With help from the Movember foundation Canadian and Families and Corrections Network (CFCN) created the DAD HERO project to increase the welfare of men in custody.
+With help from the Movember Foundation Canadian and Families and Corrections Network (CFCN) created the Dad HERO project to increase the welfare of men in custody and those who have been released to the community.
 Movember research has shown that men are dying too early, before their time, and they know that people who have positive relationships and social connections have better mental health and well-being.
 Dad HERO is designed to help change incarcerated dad’s thinking about social connectedness and assist them in bonding with other men in a safe space (through the commonality of parenting) and increase their connectedness to their children and families.
-The project aims to reduce the feelings of low self esteem, guilt, and hopelessness that can influence the challenges, isolation, depression, and anxiety of prison.
+The project aims to reduce the feelings of low self esteem, guilt, and hopelessness that can influence the challenges, isolation, depression, and anxiety of prison and reintegration.

 For more information on this project contact: firstname.lastname@example.org or 306 763-6224.